Pierce County 2025-2026

 Quarter: Autumn 2025

 This project aims to understand the situation in South Hill, an unincorporated part of Pierce County, including how to navigate community engagement in the absence of distinct community groups.
-The project will provide recommendations on how to best engage the community and find people who may lack representation in current initiatives.
+This project will develop strategies for initiating and sustaining community engagement in South Hill, identifying methods to reach residents who may not be represented in existing networks and ensuring that future planning processes reflect the full diversity of community perspectives.
 The findings from the project will help to develop action items that are feasible and can help move community engagement initiatives forward on behalf of the county.